Companies will hire temporary workers in uncertain economic times. There are substantial costs in bringing on a worker on a full-time basis.

 Why a Host Company Hires a Temp Worker

-Moreover, permanent workers have certain rights when it comes to being laid off from the job.
+Moreover, permanent workers have certain rights regarding being laid off.
 They must receive notifications.
-The business may need to provide for severance benefits when an employee is laid off.
+The business may need to provide severance benefits when an employee is laid off.

 In many instances, it is easier and less expensive to hire temporary workers.
-They do not need to be specifically let go if their services are no longer needed.
-The company would just either let their term of employment expire or tell the employees that the job has ended.
+They do not need to be specifically let go if their services are no longer required.
+The company would either let their employment term expire or tell the employees that the job has ended.

-In uncertain economic times like these, one can expect the number of temporary workers in the economy to grow as businesses have no idea what to expect in several months’ time.
-Temporary workers are especially helpful when a company needs employees but has no idea of the duration of their need.
+In uncertain economic times like these, one can expect the number of temporary workers in the economy to grow as businesses have no idea what to expect in several months.

 There are several reasons why temporary workers are more at risk.
 First, temporary workers may not be as experienced as permanent workers.
 Second, despite OSHA regulations requiring job training, temporary workers may not receive the same amount of training.